MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 ## Version 125.0.2535.51: May 17, 2024

-Fixed various bugs and performance issues.
+Fixed various bugs and performance issues, includes feature and policy updates.

+> [!IMPORTANT]
+> This update to Stable channel (and Extended Stable channel) contains a fix for [CVE-2024-4947](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-4947), which has been reported by the Chromium team as having an exploit in the wild.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

-Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#may-16-2024).
+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#may-17-2024).

 ### Dev Channel updates